phonometrica/phonometrica/README.md

 # phonometrica
-A platform for the analysis of speech corpora
+An open-source platform for phonometrics